Caribbean Green Seasoning Recipe

 Pudina

-Green seasoning was traditionally ground daily on an “as needed” basis using grinding stones; a “seal”(pronounced sil)–a small stone slab base and “lorha”–a round stone.
+Green seasoning was traditionally ground daily on an “as needed” basis using grinding stones; a “sil, a small stone slab base and “lorha”-a round stone.
 These were made from natural stone found near rivers.
-Curry powders and chutneys were also made using the seal and lorha.
-Then came the mill.
+Curry powders and chutneys were also made using the sil and lorha.
+Then came the food mill as seen below.

 Do you add hot peppers to Green Seasoning?